EricxDu/turntable/README.md

 * $ pkcon install mplayer

-Turntable is designed to return useful info for you to display using whichever graphics module you prefer.
-Test modules demonstrating Turntable's capabilities require Tkinter.
+Turntable is designed to return useful info for you to display using whichever graphics module you prefer, and running the main module directly only supports a simple command-line interface.
+Using the GUI frontend Wintable requires Tkinter.

 * $ pip install tk